madinamarat/northwind-dashboard/README.md

 # Northwind Metabase Dashboard

-The project was completed at the week 6 of the Spiced Academy Bootcamp:
+The project was completed at the week 6 of the Spiced Academy Data Science Bootcamp:

 - Postgres database was created
 - Northwind tables loaded in the Postgres database